uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/blas/omatcopy_batch.rst

    m
       Number of rows for each matrix ``A``.
 Must be at least zero.

    n
       Number of columns for each matrix ``A``.
 Must be at least zero.

    alpha
-      Scaling factor for the matrix transpositions or copies.
+      Scaling factor for the matrix transposition or copy operations.

    a
       Buffer holding the input matrices ``A`` with size ``stride_a`` * ``batch_size``.